nova3h/OutlineX/README.md

 * With symbol on every outline line

 Allow making and showing regions of code file in outline
-* Prefix anything with hyphens to make a region
+* Prefix identifiers which are shown in outline with hyphens to make a region
+* Those identifiers will be unused vars, empty functions, etc.

 Outline Example:
 ![Screenshot](https://i.imgur.com/ZbxYWwU.png)